iffy/wiish/README.md

 Wiish provides 2 main things:

 1. `wiish` - A command line tool for running, building and packaging apps.
 2. `wiishpkg` - A Nim library for making apps.
+This is further divided into:
+    - `wiishpkg/desktop` - Library for making desktop apps.
+    - `wiishpkg/mobile` - Library  for making mobile apps.

 # Features